loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 ---
 ## Prerequisites: JavaScript

-Like other modern JavaScript frameworks (eg. [`Angular 2`](https://angular.io/) and [`React`](https://facebook.github.io/react/)) LoopBack.next has an opinion about what flavor of JavaScript you should be using in your application.
-Here is the basic recipe.
+Like other modern JavaScript frameworks (for example, Angular 2 and React) LoopBack 4 has an opinion about what flavor of JavaScript to use in your application.

-The starting point of this flavor of JavaScript is [ECMAScript 6](http://www.ecma-international.org/ecma-262/6.0/).
-It includes some non-standard add-ons:
+The starting point is [ECMAScript 6](http://www.ecma-international.org/ecma-262/6.0/), plus the following non-standard add-ons:

  - Decorators
  - `async` / `await`